Informative

 • Market value: Sustainable projects often command higher rents, resale value and investor interest

 These benefits show why sustainability is increasingly tied to economic sustainability in construction.
+For many owners, the advantages of sustainable construction in terms of cost effectiveness outweigh higher initial investment.

 Barriers to Sustainability in Construction